 DEH provides education, outreach, and programs designed to protect and improve the environment.
 This includes regular inspections and complaint responses related to air quality, water, noise, odor, hazardous waste, lead and other environmental matters.

-ACC also investigates complaints regarding lost and abandoned animal, cruelty, barking dogs, animals at large, dog bites and other issues related to domestic animals.
+Animal Protection also investigates complaints regarding lost and abandoned animal, cruelty, barking dogs, animals at large, dog bites and other issues related to domestic animals.